Dr. Brian BodenbenderProfessor of Geology & Environmental Science, Department Chair

 Areas of expertise

 Brian is trained as a paleontologist and has continuing interests in fossils and Earth history.
-His work on fossils has concentrated on the evolutionary information that can be teased from the orientations of crystals in echinoderm skeletons, although he as also strayed into dinosaur paleontology and 3-D modeling of fossils.
+His work on fossils has concentrated on the evolutionary information that can be teased from the orientations of crystals in echinoderm skeletons, although he has also strayed into dinosaur paleontology.
 As he has taught more environmental science, he has developed interests in sustainability, shaped by the knowledge that extinction can happen even to the most successful of species.

 - Ph.D., geological sciences, University of Michigan, 1994